-Low Income Cut-offs
+Low Income Cut-offs (LICO)

-Low income Cut-offs (LICO) represent an income threshold where a family is likely to spend 20% more of its income on food, shelter and clothing than the average family, leaving less income available for other expenses such as health, education, transportation and recreation.
+Represent an income threshold where a family is likely to spend 20% more of its income on food, shelter and clothing than the average family, leaving less income available for other expenses such as health, education, transportation and recreation.

+Marginalized

-Marginalized to treat a person or group as unimportant, insignificant or of lower status.
+To treat a person or group as unimportant, insignificant or of lower status.